Frequently Asked Questions about Pregnancy

 When can I find out my baby’s gender?

 Most women will find out the baby’s gender at the anatomy ultrasound that is scheduled usually between 18- 20 weeks.
-However, if you are over 35 and decide to do some of the advanced genetic testing, the gender can be revealed as early as 10 weeks.
-If you are under 35 you can ask your doctor about this blood test done to reveal the gender early too!
-However, there may be additional fees associated with this testing.
+However, if you decide to do some of the advanced genetic testing, the gender can be revealed as early as 10 weeks.
+There may be additional fees associated with this testing.

 What kind of testing is done during the pregnancy besides genetic screening?